glotzerlab/gsd/doc/fl-examples.rst

 Append mode is extremely frugal with memory.
 It only caches data chunks for the frame about to be committed and clears the cache on a call to :py:meth:`gsd.fl.GSDFile.end_frame()`.
-This is especially useful on supercomputers where the memory per node is limited, but you may want to generate gsd files with millions of data chunks.
+This is especially useful on supercomputers where memory per node is limited, but you may want to generate gsd files with millions of data chunks.

 Use as a context manager